 Summer Internship at CDL: Machine Learning Techniques Applied to Calisphere

-During the summer of 2018, the Publishing and Special Collections group at CDL was fortunate enough to host UCB School of Information masters student Sejal Popat as an intern.
+During the summer of 2018, the Publishing, Archives, and Digitization group at CDL was fortunate enough to host UCB School of Information masters student Sejal Popat as an intern.
 While at the CDL, Popat worked to apply machine learning techniques to image content on Calisphere, with the goal of seeing whether or not this approach could be used to discover meaningful new patterns or other information within the corpus.
 Might this sort of computational approach be used to power a new kind of search for content and style similarities across Calisphere, or help to uncover new metadata subject tags, for example?

 Popat’s strategy was to first explore the collections to identify promising materials to work with, eventually settling on a set of archival political poster images from several collections and institutions across Calisphere that all contain an interesting combination of text, images, poses and aesthetic styles.
 Moreover, the images were mainly drawn or painted and therefore quite different from the photographs that existing machine learning algorithms have been trained on.
 Would she be able to use these algorithms to detect meaningful patterns in non-photographic images?